A Reference for the 2004-2005 Northern Owl Invasion

 In November, large numbers of northern owls began hunting along roads in central St. Louis County, especially in the Sax-Zim Bog area.
 Elements contributing to stress can be different among Great Gray Owls (GGOW), Northern Hawk Owls (NHOW), and Boreal Owls (BOOW).
 GGOW and NHOW use microtine voles as the majority of their diet — primarily Meadow Voles.
 When these rodent populations crash, this exerts stress on the owls.

 James Duncan has monitored small mammal populations in the Roseau Bog area of northwestern Minnesota since 1986.
-The populations in the fall of 2004 were the lowest recorded since 1992.
-Not coincidentally, in the winter of 1991-92 what was then a record number 196 Great Gray Owls and a record 142 Northern Hawk Owls were reported in Minnesota.
-In that same winter, only three Boreal Owls were noted.
+The 2004 fall populations were the lowest on record since 1992.
+In the winter of 1991-92 the record number of Great Gray Owls was 196 and the record for reported Northern Hawk Owls in Minnesota was 142.
+That same winter, only three Boreal Owls were noted.

 A similar invasion appears to be happening this year.
 Meadow Voles breed throughout the winter while tunneling under the snow.
 They can breed at two months of age, and with an adequate food supply and proper habitat their numbers can explode.
 Red-backed Voles do not normally reproduce in the winter, and prosper under a forest canopy which prevents the snow from forming a hard crust.
 Boreals are reported to have an affinity for sheds and woodpiles, both great habitat for Red-backed Voles, Deer, and White-footed Mice.

 The Minnesota Ornithologists’ Union (MOU) is looking for data on these owls.
-It is important that as much data is collected as is possible.
+It is important to collect as much data as is possible.

 A good record includes: